-At entry level, the medical laboratory scientist will have the following basic knowledge and skills in:
+In addition to the technical knowledge and skills mentioned above, at entry level, the medical laboratory scientist will also have the following basic knowledge and skills in:

 - A. Application of safety and governmental regulations and standards as applied to medical laboratory science; - B. Principles and practices of professional conduct and the significance of continuing professional development; - C. Communications sufficient to serve the needs of patients, the public and members of the health care team; - D. Principles and practices of administration and supervision as applied to medical laboratory science; - E. Educational methodologies and terminology sufficient to train/educate users and providers of laboratory services; - F. Principles and practices of clinical study design, implementation and dissemination of results.